 Commonly used in Asian cooking, turmeric is so much more than a delicious way to season food.
 You may have even heard it called “Indian saffron.”
 Turmeric has been used in Asian medicine to treat many conditions for centuries.
-Today, it is being proclaimed as a natural source of healing and treatment for a variety of conditions.
+Today, it is being proclaimed as a natural source of healing and treatment for a variety of conditions, including eyes as Turmeric extract in eye drops could treat the early stages of glaucoma and help with eye inflation, as informed by Schaeffer Eye Center.

 In addition to seasoning food, turmeric can be found in teas, tablets, capsules, and pastes depending on the reason it is being used.
 According to the National Center for Complementary and Integrative Health, studies support turmeric as an effective treatment for the following: